warrickbayman/Loom/readme.md

 ```

 A `Loom` object can never have a negative value.
 Subtracting a larger Loom from a smaller one will always result in 0.

-## Tests

-Oh yes.
-Loom is 100% covered!
-You can run the tests from the `warrickbayman/loom` directory once installed:

-`vendor/phpunit/phpunit/phpunit -c phpunit.xml`